laravel/docs/passport.md

 <a name="overriding-routes"></a>
 ### Overriding Routes

-Sometimes, you may wish to customize the routes of Passport.
-To achieve this, you first need to ignore the routes registered by Passport by adding `Passport::ignoreRoutes` to the `register` method of your `AppServiceProvider`:
+Sometimes you may wish to customize the routes defined by Passport.
+To achieve this, you first need to ignore the routes registered by Passport by adding `Passport::ignoreRoutes` to the `register` method of your application's `AppServiceProvider`:

     use Laravel\Passport\Passport;

     /**
      * Register any application services.
      *